-Note: The subject line of an email should be ten words or less to keep the reader's attention and to prevent the message from being cut off.
-And be careful of things that trigger spam filters, like the word "free," using exclamation points or all capital letters.
+Note: The subject line of an email should be 10 words or less to keep the reader's attention and to prevent the message from being cut off.
+And be careful of things that trigger spam filters, like using exclamation points or all capital letters.